usnistgov/sed_stan_templates/README.md

 # Stan Template Files for Bayesian data analysis

-This repository holds Stan template files for common Bayesian models.
+This repository holds Stan template files for common Bayesian models (see the next section "Stan Files Explained" for more detail).
 Additionally, there is a Docker image provided for users to use Stan (specifically the `cmdstanr` R package) via Docker instead of having to go through local system installations with stan, the c++ toolchain, etc.

-## Stan files Explained
+## Stan Files Explained

 * `univariate_models` contains simple location-scale models, for example $X_i \sim N(\mu,\sigma)$ and $X_i \sim t_4(\mu,\sqrt{2}\sigma)$.
 * `hierarchical_models` contains several types of hierarchical models: